ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Wire-protocol-Extended-(Child-processes).rst

-Ethereum Child processes allow any node to connect to an existing node and share it's parent process to handle all network communication and data persisting.
+Ethereum Child processes allow any node to connect to an existing node and share its parent process to handle all network communication and data persisting.
 This will allow for multiple Ethereum light nodes on the same host with full access to the block chain through the parent process.